Bank Loan or Invoice Finance: What’s Best for You?

 Selling an invoice is selling money that technically belongs to you.
 It’s your asset, and therefore it doesn’t have to be noted on your balance sheet.

-Get in touch with Capstone Capital Group and get in the game with factoring, funding, and financing.
+Get in touch with Capstone Corporate Funding and get in the game with factoring, funding, and financing.
 For more industry insights, read our previous blogs.